-Developer: Respawn Entertainment Publisher: EA Release Date: February 4th 2019
+Developer: Respawn Entertainment Publisher: EA Release Date: February 4th, 2019 Online/Local: Online

 While Respawn’s battle royale might not have turned out to be the Fortnite killer some (me) thought it would be, Apex Legends is still one of the best battle royale experiences out there right now.
 The fast-paced FPS action, the team-based focus and the unique character abilities makes Apex Legends a battle royale like no other.

 20 teams of 3 drop into a map to loot weapons, shoot enemies and ultimately get that precious win.
 With a new character and weapons being added with the launch of each season, with Season 3 even switching the map entirely, seasonal events with new modes and the promise of more content and updates in the future, Apex Legends is here to stay.